ERA Realty Network issued letter of censure after multiple complaints against property agent

 A letter of censure is issued for disciplinary breaches that are assessed to be less serious.

-If a breach is assessed to be serious, the matter will generally be referred to the council's disciplinary committee.
+If a breach is deemed serious, the matter will generally be referred to the council's disciplinary committee.

 Some considerations taken to assess whether a breach is less serious are when it has resulted in low or no financial loss for parties involved in transactions; the estate agency or salesperson had no or low wrongful gain; and when the people involved were not dishonest.

-Additionally, ERA was also issued composition notices for associating with three suspended real estate salespersons when they were not registered.
+Additionally, ERA was issued composition notices for associating with three suspended real estate agents when they were not registered.

 FIRST BREACH